 - Support, protect and promote breastfeeding to boost the health of infants and mothers

-- Improve the implementation and uptake of free school meals
+- Improve the implementation and uptake of free school meals and support breakfast clubs

 - Secure children’s access to food during the holidays